 Taste: Slick, Oily texture.
 That brine again, Sea Salt and Black Pepper, lots of Citrus and a touch of Chocolate.
 Bitter Oak and Ashy Wood Smoke finish.

-Value for Money: No complaints from me.
-A price of £57 on a 10 year old cask strength dram is always going to be appealing but this really rewards the buyer with a big mouthful of flavour – so long as they appreciate a seriously coastal profile.
+Thoughts: A price of £57 on a 10 year old cask strength dram is always going to be appealing but this really rewards the buyer with a big mouthful of flavour – so long as they appreciate a seriously coastal profile.

 I’m enjoying this one, it reminds me a little of the young, feisty NAS Ledaig that used to be sold at ridiculously low prices in UK supermarkets – only here the experience is greatly enhanced by increased bottling strength and un-chill-filtered liquid, creating a much weightier and altogether more satisfying proposition.
 Such a distinctive flavour profile won’t be for everyone, but those who enjoy the powerful whisky of Scotland’s blustery Atlantic coast should find this a great success.